engageinteractive/core/README.md

 Desktop baseplate
 ===========================

 The [Engage Interactive](http://www.engageinteractive.co.uk/) baseplate for desktop sites.
-Including all the very basic needs for a tablet and up responsive grid-based website.
+Including all the very basic needs for a mobile first responsive grid-based website.

 #### Including
  * ie9+ Support